junxit/us-congress-bills-117/metadata.md

 - 2022-03-31 — Placed on the Union Calendar, Calendar No. 212.
 - 2022-03-31 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-287.
 - 2022-03-31 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-287.
+- 2022-04-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-04-04 — Considered under suspension of the rules. (consideration: CR H4134-4136)
+- 2022-04-04 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2501.
+- 2022-04-04 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2022-04-05 — Considered as unfinished business. (consideration: CR H4180-4181)
+- 2022-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 6 (Roll no. 111). (text: 4/4/2022 CR H4134-4135)
+- 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 6 (Roll no. 111).(text: 4/4/2022 CR H4134-4135)